pandzban/cnn_controller/README.md

 The top schematic can be seen below:
 ![mass statistics of network learning](https://i.postimg.cc/0y80YDcw/schematic.png)

+There is posted the generated Verilog file aswell.

 It was done for my university project called "Digital design using high level Hardware Description Languages".
 I used MyHDL package for Python, allowing me to use more abstract functional and structural description of my module.